 A small village-port surrounded by lush vegetation!

-The modern village is built close to Ancient Sami, one of the most important archeological discoveries of Kefalonia (check the relevant post if you want to visit it, it offers great views and a great walking route).
+The modern village is built close to Ancient Sami, one of the most important archaeological discoveries of Kefalonia (check the relevant post if you want to visit it, it offers amazing views and a great walking route).
 Visit as well, Agrilia Monastery built in the 18th century when the miraculous icon of Theotokos (Mother of God) was found by two shepherds and their maid in 1722.

 Visit as well, the Roman baths, dated from the 3rd century BC and used till the 6th century AD, discovered in 1960 by B. Kallipolitis.
 They consists of six chambers some maintaining the mosaic floor, while there was a bathtub in the third one.

 Seventeen cave sites have been recorded in the area – a rare occurrence in Greek geomorphology – and significant in tracing the area’s prehistoric period.
 If you want to explore some of the caves check out Wild Nature Expeditions.

 On the way to Antisamos underwater one can see, while snorkelling, remains of the old port.

 The town is set in a wide bay with a long tree-lined waterfront and wonderful views across to the island of Ithaca.

 On the waterfront there is a wide selection of cafe-bars and restaurants where you will also find some of the day’s catch from the local fishing boats.